Science

 Implementation

-We follow The Educational People’s Primary Science Scheme of Work, which provides opportunities for independent thinking and practical activities in all units of work.
+We follow The Educational People’s Primary Science Scheme of Work, which provides opportunities for independent thinking and practical activities in all lessons.
+This has been adapted by staff to ensure local links are made wherever possible.

-Lessons and units have been planned using the latest pedagogical research and are therefore designed to revisit and reinforce prior learning as well as addressing potential misconceptions.
+Lessons and units have been planned to ensure progression in knowledge and skills throughout the year and across school.
+The topics are designed to revisit and reinforce prior learning as well as addressing potential misconceptions.

-We use moderation (both internal and via our Academy Trust) and the specific materials provided to make assessment relevant and useful.
+We use moderation (both internal and via our Trust) to make assessments relevant and useful.

 Each unit within our curriculum gives children the opportunity to explore the work of people in STEM both contemporary and historical.
 These provide children with a diverse coverage of the career opportunities linked to their Science learning.